tkurtbond/tkurtbond.github.io/pages/dragonquest-and-i/index.rst

 through before being able to understand it, since some things were used before they were defined.
 Despite that, when you do read it through a few times it was readily comprehensible.
-(An index would have made it much, much easier.)
+(An index would have made it much, much easier, as would have a contents with actual pagenumbers!)

 A Description of `DragonQuest`
 ------------------------------